 This Roasted Red Bell Pepper Pesto is flavor packed and full of nutrition from the walnuts, red bell peppers, raw garlic, and lemon juice.
 It is really nice with toasted pita bread, crackers, pasta, crostinis etc. I also recommend trying it on toast for breakfast.

-There is so much goodness about roasted bell peppers and so many ways to use them.
+There is so much goodness about roasted peppers and there are so many ways to use them.
 I especially love the way the house smells after roasting them.
-My friend Beto said when he was a kid he was embarrassed by the smell when his friends came over and his mom would be roasting them.
+My friend Beto once told me that when he was a kid, he was embarrassed by the smell when his friends came over to his house and his mom would be roasting them.
 I totally remember smelling them at different friends houses and I loved it.
-Now it’s everywhere, thank god because I don’t know what the world would be like without roasted peppers.
+Now roasted peppers are everywhere, thank god because I don’t know what the world would be like without roasted peppers in my life.

 Roasted Red Bell Pepper Pesto Recipe:

 - 1 Medium Red Bell Peppers – roasted

 - 3/4 Cup Aged Asiago Cheese – finely shredded

 - 1 Tablespoons Fresh Squeezed Lemon Juice (about 1/2 Lemon)

 - 1/2 Teaspoon Sea Salt or to taste

 Spread out the walnuts on a baking sheet.

 Toast walnuts until they start to brown and smell toasted about 7 to 10 minutes.